moby/moby/docs/sources/commandline/command/export.rst

     Usage: docker export CONTAINER

-    Export the contents of a filesystem as a tar archive to STDIO
+    Export the contents of a filesystem as a tar archive to STDOUT

 Examples
 --------